 Also be sure to let us know the host name that the files came from.

-In addition to the above, if you are running the Sysdig Monitor on-premises version, you can generate a complete support bundle from the web console's Support tab.
-The support bundle is invaluable when troubleshooting suspected 'backend' issues such as problems with component startup or when all of your agents are having problems connecting, etc.
+If you are running the Sysdig Monitor on-premises Replicated version, you can generate a complete support bundle from the management console's Support tab.

 Go to the Support tab and click on "Download Support Bundle".
-It can take a minute for larger installations or those with more history.
-You will be prompted to save a file "replicated-support<#####>.tar.gz".
+It can take a minute or two for larger installations or those with more history.
+You should be prompted to save a file "replicated-support<#####>.tar.gz".

 Generating A Sysdig Agent Coredump File